mtrudel/mtrudel.github.io/_posts/2021-06-16-Get-at-it-then.markdown

 where the unique genius of OTP really shines.

 [Thousand Island](https://github.com/mtrudel/thousand_island) and
-[bandit](https://github.com/mtrudel/bandit) are a key missing piece to help bridge this gap.
+[bandit](https://github.com/mtrudel/bandit) are key missing pieces to help bridge this gap.
 Between them, they provide some very tangible benefits to the Elixir community:

 * Thousand Island provides straightforward & extremely flexible APIs entirely in native Elixir,